Oxygen transmission rate

 OTR tests are commonly used to assess the functionality of packaging materials in the food, cosmetics, and pharmaceutical industries, where oxygen is a major contributor to reactions associated with spoilage.
 Analysis results will indicate whether the material can resist the permeation of oxygen well (high barrier properties) or poorly (low barrier properties).

-The barrier properties of packaging directly influence the shelf-life of a product.
-In addition to the barrier effect against oxygen, the packaging's resistance to water should be evaluated.
+The barrier properties of packaging directly influence the shelf life of food and other perishable products.
+In addition to the barrier effect against oxygen, the packaging's resistance to moisture should be evaluated.
 This is done through water vapor transmission rate (WVTR) testing.

 OTR testing procedure

 Several methods can be used to determine the transmission rate of a specific gas.
-Methods that use oxygen detectors are most popular in the examination of food packages, as in that case, low permeability needs to be determined with high sensitivity.
-The used sensor only detects the molecules of the gas of interest, in which case it does not account for the rest of the atmospheric gases in the surroundings.
+Methods that use oxygen detectors are most popular when examining food packages, as they offer a highly sensitive way to establish low permeability.
+The used sensor only detects molecules of the gas of interest and does not account for other atmospheric gases in the surroundings.

 When starting the OTR analysis, the temperature and relative humidity (dry, normal, or moist) are chosen based on the predicted storage conditions of the product.
 Testing condition selection is very important, as the temperature and relative humidity of the environment affect the barrier effect of the material.